 - Hearing a ball bounce down the stairs late at night

-- A cupboard in Frank Beban’s trophy room that would open on its own, and refuse to close
+- A cupboard in Frank Beban's trophy room that opens on its own, and refuses to close

 - Filing cabinet drawers opening on their own